 Jennifer DeGraw joined Gentry Locke’s Criminal & Government Investigations group after serving as a Special Assistant United States Attorney in the United States Attorney’s Office for the Western District of Virginia.
 Prior to that, she was an Assistant District Attorney in the state of North Carolina.
-She has successfully tried 7 federal criminal jury trials and over 300 federal and state criminal bench trials.
+She has successfully tried eight federal criminal jury trials and hundreds of federal and state criminal bench trials.
 At Gentry Locke, Jennifer focuses on defending white-collar criminal matters in federal court.
 Her extensive experience from the prosecutorial side enables her to strategically advise her clients.
 Jennifer is licensed to practice law in North Carolina and Virginia.

 Federal jury trials

 If you had not chosen to become a lawyer, what do you think you would be doing instead?

 I would probably be an orthopedic surgeon.
 I had a number of sports injuries growing up and have always been interested in sports medicine.
 I had the opportunity to observe my own knee surgery and was fascinated by watching the surgery take place in real time on a video monitor.

 What do you find most interesting about the practice of criminal law?